-Oxfam has so far been able to reach over 480,000 people: over 58,000 emergency and improved shelter kits have been distributed; more than 35,000 people have benefited from chlorinated water distribution; almost 5,000 latrines have been constructed, reaching over 116,000 people; and around 17,000 farmers have been helped with accessing rice seeds, to replenish supplies that were destroyed.
+Oxfam has so far been able to reach over 500,000 people: over 58,000 emergency and improved shelter kits have been distributed; more than 35,000 people have benefited from chlorinated water distribution; over 8,000 latrines have been constructed, reaching over 116,000 people; and around 17,000 farmers have been helped with accessing rice seeds, to replenish supplies that were destroyed.

 Both in the immediate emergency, and the recovery phase, we work in four key areas: shelter, food and livelihoods, gender, and water, sanitation and hygiene.